Get the Recipe

 Sure, these humble pie plates may not be as stunning as lacquered ceramic, but they conduct heat quickly so the butter melts at just the right rate, producing a crust that's flaky and crisp.
 (You can read a more in-depth look at those options here.)

-Tip 3: Roll, Shape, Then Chill
+Tip 3: Roll, Shape, Then Chill the Dough

 Before you blind-bake, it's essential to start with a cold pie shell.
 Not simply because the gluten in the dough needs a chance to relax, but also so the butter will melt at the proper rate.
 Done right, blind-baking allows the water in the butter to escape and puff between the layers even before the gluten matrix sets the dough's shape.
 If not properly chilled, the butter will ooze out of place without actually puffing the layers, creating a mealy texture in the dough.